 I'm not trying to blow my own trumpet.
-No-one - until I wrote this - knew about this donation.
+No-one - until I wrote this - knew about these donations.

 But if I can use my success to help others - why wouldn't I?

 Don't get me wrong - I'm not a totally selfless person!
 The money is a real bonus for us.
-Mike and I are on a limited income otherwise, due to our pension.
-The sites have helped us have luxuries in life that we wouldn't be able to afford otherwise.
+Mike and I are on a limited income, due to our pension.
+The sites have helped us both pay day-to-day bills and have luxuries in life that we otherwise would not have been able to afford.

 But money is not the be-all and end-all.
 These things are at least as important to me:

 ...and these are just a few of the successful SBIers I have visited with in America.
 As you can see, sometimes my visits involve working hard.
 Often they involve playing hard, too. :)

 In fact, my best friend in the world is an American SBIer called Lori, who I met at an SBI! conference several years ago.
 So you can see how SBI! has been great for my personal, as well as my working, life.